Code-Institute-Submissions/b1ndark-project2/README.md

     - Here You will have a container with options and the ruins of a Castle in the background.
     - Options are Easy, Medium and Hard.
+    - Back button to take you to Main Menu

       ![image](assets/images/readme/pagesdisplay/difficulty.webp)